Biography of Arthur Conan Doyle

 Whilst studying he worked as a medical assistant to Dr Richardson of Sheffield which only lasted three weeks.
 He then moved to Shropshire working for Dr Elliot and then to Birmingham where he was treated like a son by Dr Reginald Hoare and his family.

-1882: Conan-Doyle set up as a Doctor in Plymouth with a fellow student from Edinburgh Dr George Budd but it was unsuccessful and the two did not get on.
-Doyle then set up in Elm Grove, Southsea near Portsmouth but had very few patients and therefore little money.
-He subsidised his income writing detective stories.
-His first story was accepted by Chambers Journal in Edinburgh.
+1882: Conan-Doyle sets up as a Doctor in Plymouth with a fellow student from Edinburgh, Dr George Budd, but it is unsuccessful and the two did not get on.
+Doyle then sets up in Elm Grove, Southsea near Portsmouth but has very few patients and therefore little money.
+He subsidises his income writing detective stories.
+His first story is accepted by Chambers Journal in Edinburgh.

-1887: Arthur Conan Doyle published the first of his Sherlock Holmes story “A Study in Scarlet” in Becton’s Christmas Annual and had enough money to give up medicine.
-Holmes was reputedly based on one of his medical school lecturers Doctor Joseph Bell.
-His Short Stories about Holmes where published in the “Strand Magazine” from then on.
-Became a member of the Portsmouth Literary and Scientific Society.
+1887: Arthur Conan Doyle publishes the first of his Sherlock Holmes stories “A Study in Scarlet” in Becton’s Christmas Annual and had enough money to give up medicine.
+Holmes was reputedly based on one of his medical school lecturers, Doctor Joseph Bell.
+He becomes a member of the Portsmouth Literary and Scientific Society.

-1890: He went to Vienna to study ophthalmology.
+1890: He travels to Vienna to study ophthalmology.

-1891: Conan-Doyle moved back to London.
-Holmes stories published in the Strand Magazine.
+1891: Conan-Doyle moves back to London.
+Holmes stories are published in the Strand Magazine.

-1893: Holmes is killed off in “The Final Problem” and the reading public were horrified.
-His pregnant wife was weak with tuberculosis and so they went to Egypt to effect a cure.
-Unfortunately war broke out between the British and the Dervishes but not to be outdone Conan-Doyle become a temporary war correspondent for “The Westminster Gazette” newspaper.
+1893: Holmes is killed off in “The Final Problem” and the reading public are horrified.
+His pregnant wife is weak with tuberculosis and so they go to Egypt to effect a cure.
+Unfortunately war breaks out between the British and the Dervishes but not to be outdone Conan-Doyle becomes a temporary war correspondent for “The Westminster Gazette” newspaper.

-1894: He moved back to England to live in Hindhead in Surrey.
+1894: Conan-Doyle and Louise move back to England to live in Hindhead in Surrey.

-1897: Conan-Doyle meets Jean Leckie and continues a platonic relationship during his wife’s illness.
+1897: He meets Jean Leckie and continues a platonic relationship during his wife’s illness.

-1899-1902: He served as a doctor in the Boer War with a hospital paid for and organised buy John Langman.
+1899-1902: He serves as a doctor in the Boer War with a hospital paid for and organised by John Langman.

-1902: He is Knighted for his contribution to the war and appointed as Deputy-Lieutenant of Surrey.
+1902: He is Knighted for his contribution to the war and is appointed as Deputy-Lieutenant of Surrey.

 1903: He is forced to revive Sherlock Holmes and Dr Watson due to their popularity.

 1912: Conan-Doyle introduces his character Professor Challenger in “The Lost World”.